Project Management

 There are many phases of an architecture project, and frequently a firm is only contracted to perform a select number.
 In order to determine the best project management process, you must understand these phases and the needs of each.

 Pre-design is especially pertinent to overall project management by merit of the discoveries made.
 Depending on the size and sophistication of a project, the architect might be engaged in pre-design.
-As Jorge Fontan AIA explains it: …the owner and architect establish and analyze a set of conditions and research that will establish the framework and requirements for the building development.
-This includes site analysis, zoning, budgeting, and programming use requirements.
+As Jorge Fontan AIA explains it: “The owner and architect establish and analyze a set of conditions and research that will establish the framework and requirements for the building development.
+This includes site analysis, zoning, budgeting, and programming use requirements.”

 In a way, pre-design lays a lot of the groundwork that comprises the crux of this article.
-Setting up an agreed-upon, legally binding framework and requirements allows you to make educated predictions about how to budget time, money, staffing, and ensure that the project will be run through to completion while meeting the goals of the full team.
+Setting up an agreed-upon, legally binding framework and requirements allows you to make educated predictions about how to budget time, money, and staffing, and to ensure the project will be run through to completion while meeting the goals of the full team.

 Use Effective Work Plans for Scheduling and Staffing